zzzprojects/EntityFramework-Classic/docs/pages/features/batch-save-changes.md

 > HINT: Performance may differ from a database to another.
 A lot of factors might affect the benchmark time such as index, column type, latency, throttling, etc.

-### Why BatchSaveChanges is faster then SaveChanges?
+### Why BatchSaveChanges is faster than SaveChanges?
 For both methods, the same SQL Syntax to perform the save operation is used.

 So if you have 10 rows to insert: